The Directors have pleasure in presenting the Seventeenth Annual Report

 and prudent so as to give a true and fair view of the state of affairs

-c) That the Directors had taken proper and sufficient care for the
+(iii) the Directors have taken proper and sufficient care for the

 maintenance of adequate accounting records in accordance with the